Why We Need Lockdown Devices for Classroom Doors

 Is it safe to lock a door from the outside?

-If public doors cannot be locked, then each door should have a lockdown device.
-The Sleeve² is an easy-to-use and readily available lockdown device that can save many lives from an active shooter situation.
+If public doors cannot be locked, then each door should have a security device.
+The Sleeve² is an easy-to-use and readily available security device that can save many lives from an active shooter situation.

-According to a survey, 65% of Americans believe that there’s a need to add safety devices beyond the traditional locks of classroom doors.
-Teachers and students need a more reliable lockdown device to secure them in an active shooter situation.
+According to a survey, 65% of Americans believe that there’s a need to add safety devices beyond the traditional classroom door locks.
+Teachers and students need a more reliable security device to secure them in an active shooter situation.

-Jesus Villahermosa, president of Crisis Reality Training, shared his disappointment regarding UCLA’s classroom lock problem.
+Jesus Villahermosa, president of Crisis Reality Training, shared his disappointment regarding UCLA’s classroom door locks problem.
 He asks, “How many deaths would it have taken for us to address this issue more seriously?”